 - A crucial precondition for people to be able to acknowledge fact-based evidence and reverse any held faulty beliefs so much depends on the degree to which a person has to undo commitments made to others.

-- For example: A person with no declared group allegiances who found value in holding certain feminist ideas would have far less difficulty considering the flaws within their position—than the head of a feminist organisation.
+- For example: An individual without a declared ‘ideological team’ who currently subscribes to feminist political solutions would have far less difficulty considering a critical counterargument that potentially changes their viewpoint—than the head of a feminist organisation.

 - Change in individuals requires change within the groups they belong to.